ashlyn/storygraph-enhancement-tools/README.md

 ## Contribution

 To contribute to this browser extension, clone the repo, then follow the [tutorial for loading an unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/#manifest) in your browser.
+When developing locally, make sure to run `npm run build` and load the manifest file from `dist/` rather than `static/`.
 Navigate to [The StoryGraph](https://app.thestorygraph.com/) to debug.
 Please file issues or feature requests as Github issues.

 ### Future Enhancements